sixeyed/docker-windows-workshop/slides/sections/intro.md

 The VM has a bunch of tools and Docker images pre-installed.
 But the Git install failed, so you'll need to do that manually.

-.exercise[
-    - Open a PowerShell prompt from the start menu and run:
+_Open a PowerShell prompt from the start menu and run:_

     ```
     choco install -y poshgit